Creature from the Black Lagoon: Plot

-A geology expedition in the Amazon uncovers fossilized evidence (a skeletal hand with webbed fingers) from the Devonian period that provides a direct link between land and sea animals.
-Expedition leader Dr. Carl Maia orders his two assistants to stay in camp while he visits the marine biology institute.
+A geology expedition in the Amazon rainforest uncovers fossilized evidence (a skeletal hand with webbed fingers) from the Devonian period that provides a direct link between land and sea animals.
+Expedition leader Dr. Carl Maia orders his two assistants Luis and Tomas to stay in camp while he visits the marine biology institute.

 Carl reunites with his friend and former student, ichthyologist Dr. David Reed.
 David works at an aquarium in California, but more recently, he has been a guest at Carl's institute in Brazil to study lungfish.
 David persuades his boss, the financially minded Dr. Mark Williams, to fund a return expedition to the Amazon to look for the remainder of the skeleton.

 Soon after Carl leaves camp, a piscine amphibious humanoid, a living member of the same species from which the fossil originated, becomes curious about the expedition's camp.
 When its sudden appearance frightens the assistants, they panic and attack, and in response, the enraged Creature kills them both.

 The group goes aboard the tramp steamer Rita, captained by crusty Lucas.
-The expedition consists of David; Carl; Mark; David's girlfriend and colleague Kay Lawrence; and another scientist, Dr. Edwin Thompson.
+The expedition consists of David, Carl, Mark, David's girlfriend and colleague Kay Lawrence, and another scientist, Dr. Edwin Thompson.
 When they arrive at the camp, they discover Carl's assistants have been killed while he was away.
 Lucas suggests it was likely done by a jaguar, but the others are unsure.

 A further excavation of the area where Carl found the fossil turns up nothing.
 Mark is ready to give up the search, but David suggests that perhaps thousands of years ago, the part of the embankment containing the rest of the skeleton fell into the water and was washed downriver, broken up by the current.
 Carl says the tributary empties into a lagoon.
 Lucas calls it the "Black Lagoon", a paradise from which no one has ever returned.
-The scientists decide to risk it, unaware that the amphibious "Gill-man" that killed Carl's assistants has been watching them.
+The scientists decide to risk it, unaware that the Creature - the amphibious "Gill-man" - that killed Carl's assistants has been watching them.